jgoncalocouto/economics_metrics/README.md

 # economics_metrics

 This repository provides small utilities for downloading publicly available macroeconomic datasets.
-The initial focus is on United States indicators.
+It now supports both United States indicators from FRED and Euro area indicators from the European Central Bank (ECB).

 ## Downloading US CPI and federal funds rate data